coderavine/sparta/docs/not_empty.md

 [**Back to Validators List**](./reference.md#validators-list)

 ## Usage
-There are two different ways in which all Inspect validators can be used.
-See below examples for more explainations:
+There are two different ways in which all Sparta validators can be used.
+See below examples for more explanation:

 ### Example #1:
 You can simply instantiate the `NotEmpty` validator and pass to it the data that you want to validate.